JasonAucone/KISSModel/README.md

 # KISSModel
-Personal project that views how predicative pre season Las Vegas win totals can be for fantasy football production.
+This is a personal project that I took on.
+It aims to view how predictive pre season Las Vegas win totals can be for Fantasy Football end-of-season success.
+All my data and files are uploaded in the files.